eyles-ec/common-ambition/README.md

 - HIV tests
 - HIV diagnosis
 - PrEP prescriptions
-- Episodse of care to assess general use of sexual health services
+- Episodes of care to assess general use of sexual health services
 - STI tests for any infection to assess STI testing incidence

 Bristol ACHC are compared to Bristol non-ACHC and also, separately, Croydon ACHC.
 Population offsets are calculated in order to make it possible to compare rates between the main and control series.